codr7/g-fu/v1/doc/doom_fire_kata.md

         ...
 ```

 Once all particles are faded and moved, its time to generate console output.
-We start by adding the top row to the index and moving the cursor home, then pick the color and print a blank for each particle last-first.
+We start by adding the top row to `i` and moving the cursor `home`, then compose the color and print a blank for each particle last-first.
+Keeping track of `prev-g` allows reusing the color control code for horizontal spans (which are mostly black).
 Before exiting, the output is flushed and frame rate recorded.

 ```
     ...

     (inc i (+ width 1))
+    (let prev-g _)
     (home)

     (for (height y)